maddenp/iotaa/README.md

     Show version info and exit
 ```

 Specifying positional arguments `m f hello 42` calls task function `f` in module `m` with arguments `hello: str` and `42: int`.
 The positional arguments are parsed with the `json` library into Python values.
-To support intra-run idempotency (i.e. multiple tasks may depend on the same task, but the latter will only be evaluated/executed once), JSON values parsed to Python `dict` objects will be converted to a hashable (and therefore cacheable) `dict` subtype, and `list` objects will be converted to `tuple`s.
-Both should be treated as read-only in `iotaa` application code.

 It is assumed that `m` is importable by Python by customary means.
-As a convenience, if `m` is a valid absolute or relative path (perhaps specified as `m.py` or `/path/to/m.py`), its parent directory is automatically added to `sys.path` so that it can be loaded.
+As a convenience, if `m` is a valid absolute or relative path (perhaps specified as `m.py` or `/path/to/m.py`), its parent directory will automatically be added to `sys.path` so that it can be imported.

-Given a task graph comprising any number of nodes defined in module `m`, an arbitrary subgraph may be executed by specifying the desired root function `f`: Only `f` and its children will be processed, resulting in partial execution of the potentially larger workflow graph.
+Given a task graph comprising any number of nodes, any arbitrary subgraph may be executed by specifying the appropriate root function `f`: Only `f` and its requirements (and their requirements, etc.) will be processed, resulting in partial execution of the potentially larger graph.

-The `function` argument is optional (and ignored if supplied) if the `-s` / `--show` option, which shows the names of available task functions in `module`, is specified.
+The `function` argument is optional, and ignored if supplied, if the `-s` / `--show` option to show the names of available task functions in `module` is specified.

 ### Programmatic Use